HackBulgaria/Frontend-JavaScript-1/week0/problems/README.md

 console.log(i);
 ```

 We have something called __variable hoisting__.
-All `var` statements are moved to the top of the enclosing function, but the value is assign later, in the original place of the `var` statement
+All `var` statements are moved to the top of the enclosing function, but the value is assigned later, in the original place of the `var` statement

 The code above is translated to: